hhaji/Applied-Machine-Learning/Tutorials/README.md

 * [Machine Learning Crash Course from Google:](https://developers.google.com/machine-learning/crash-course/) Google's fast-paced, practical introduction to machine learning which covers building deep neural networks with TensorFlow.
 * [Distill](https://distill.pub/about/) is an academic journal in machine learning and it was dedicated to clear explanations of machine learning.
 * The blog of [Christopher Olah:](http://colah.github.io) Fascinating tutorials about neural networks
+* [Data Vedas:](https://www.datavedas.com) This blog was created by Rai Kapil keeping in mind the difficulties faced by people who are new to the field of data science.
 * [Need Help Getting Started with Applied Machine Learning?](https://machinelearningmastery.com/start-here/) by Jason Brownlee <br>
 * [Awesome Data Science:](https://github.com/bulutyazilim/awesome-datascience) An open source Data Science repository to learn and apply towards solving real world problems. <br>
 * [New to Data School?
 Start Here!](https://www.dataschool.io/start/) by Data School